thebitmonk/send_post_api/docs/SubaccountstatApi.md

 <a name="subAccountStatsRouterGetAllSubAccountStatsByGroup"></a>
 # **subAccountStatsRouterGetAllSubAccountStatsByGroup**
-> [RStats] subAccountStatsRouterGetAllSubAccountStatsByGroup(xSubAccountApiKey, group, opts)
+> [ModelsRStat] subAccountStatsRouterGetAllSubAccountStatsByGroup(xSubAccountApiKey, group, opts)